MichaelYxWang/Coursera-Stats-With-R/README.md

 # Coursera-Stats-With-R

-Start to take notes in the form of questions and hope these stats basics will be useful for everyone's data science work
+Start to take notes in the form of questions because I think this is a very effective way to understand data science basics